Ace-Who/AutoHotkey-HotArrow/README.md

 Press <kbd>a</kbd> <kbd>s</kbd> <kbd>d</kbd> <kbd>w</kbd> or <kbd>l</kbd>
 <kbd>k</kbd> <kbd>j</kbd> <kbd>h</kbd>, quickly and successively, to remap
 these keys to arrow keys or unremap them if already remapped them by this way.
+A system tray tip will show up as notification.

 | From                       | To               |
 | :---                       | :--:             |